theos/theos-wiki/Installation.md

 make: *** No rule to make target 'update-theos'.
 Stop.
 ```

-…then you are either not currently in a project directory, or are using a version of Theos older than this feature.
-See the following section.
+…then you’re using a legacy version of Theos.
+Read onto the next section.

 ## Switching from DHowett’s or rpetrich’s Theos
 Refer to [[Upgrading from legacy Theos]].